Users report that some function has stopped working.

 - Attempt to fetch logical page failed.

-- Columnstore index has one or more data values that do not match data values in a dictionary or are inconsistent with data values within the metadata, or has one or more missing column segments or one or more missing dictionaries.
+- Columnstore index has one or more data values that do not match data values in a dictionary or are inconsistent with data values within the metadata or have one or more missing column segments or one or more missing dictionaries.

-- Connection handshake failed.
+- The connection handshake failed.
 The certificate used by this endpoint was not found

 - Could not find an entry for index in database ID xxxx.
 Possible schema corruption.